pursuit-curriculum/unit-full-stack-web-development/intro-to-express-request/README.md

 ## A route for one color

 There are six colors available.
 You could create a route for each color.
 Six is very doable.
-But what if this store is a huge success, and you end up having hundreds or thousands of colors?
+But what if this store is a huge success, and you have hundreds or thousands of colors?

 Writing a route for each one would be:

 - Tedious
 - Hard to maintain

 Instead, you want user input for the color the user wants to see.
-For now, you'll use the array position and have the user type in the URL.
+You'll now use the array position and have the user type in the URL.
 Eventually, you would create a complete web page with links and id numbers for your colors.
 These routes are _dynamic_ because they can change based on inputs.
-This is in contrast to _static_ routes which always stay the same (like a contact page or about page).
+This contrasts with _static_ routes, which always stay the same (like a contact page or about page).

 Create a request parameter by adding a `:` to distinguish it from a regular, static path.